 If you're transfering money internationally, take a look at Transferwise.
 They some of the lowest fees available plus they gaurantee the exchange rate.
 No fuss, check it out before you use someone else.
 Here is our full review of Transferwise if you'd like to learn more.

 Different Routing Number for Wire Transfers

 The ABA routing numbers are useful only for ACH transfers.
-If you are receiving a wire transfer, then the code will be different – fortunately it's a simpler system with one number for domestic wire transfers and one for international wire transfers.
+If you are receiving a wire transfer, then the code will be different – fortunately, it's a simpler system with one number for domestic wire transfers and one for international wire transfers.

 Wire transfers are “better” than an ACH transfer because they're faster by a few days – they're also more expensive.
-An ACH transfer is free, an incoming wire transfers costs $15 and an outgoing transfer costs $30.
+An ACH transfer is free, an incoming wire transfer costs $15 and an outgoing transfer costs $30.

 - Domestic wire transfer (Wire Routing Transit Number) – 121000248